murrayo/yaspe/README.md

 /path/to/yaspe/souce/you/downloaded/yaspe.py -e yaspe_SystemPerformance.sqlite -p
 ```

-- If you want to zoom in or create output for reports to customers, create the html output:
+- If you want to zoom in or create output for reports for others, create the html output:

 ```commandline
 /path/to/yaspe/souce/you/downloaded/yaspe.py -e yaspe_SystemPerformance.sqlite -o html